jayrulez/prototypes/repeater/README.md

 * It's *hard* to write test cases for complex user operations.
 * It's *hard* to add test support for existing projects.
-* It's *hard* to ensure the final UI renders corrently.
+* It's *hard* to ensure the final UI renders correctly.

 But, it's always trivial to "run test by yourself", what if we simply automate this process?
 Imagine this happy path: